This Tabletop Hydroponic Garden Is Totally Worth the Price

 We tested this indoor herb garden at the office and now it’s our favorite coworker.

-Recently, I’ve been testing some hydroponic garden kits in my office here at HGTV, and while they all work and have definite benefits, this is a fan favorite for many reasons.
-At $150 (when it's not on sale like it is today on Amazon for just $99!), it's a bit pricey, but I think it's worth it.
+Recently, I’ve been testing some hydroponic garden kits in my office, and while they all work and have definite benefits, this is a fan favorite for many reasons.
+At $165 (when it's not on sale like it is today for less than $110!), it's a bit pricey, but I think it's worth it.
 Here's why.